syslogic/agconnect-publishing-gradle-plugin/README.md

 ### Development

-The plugin source can be installed into any Android Gradle project with `git clone`:
+The plugin source code can be swiftly installed into any Android Gradle project with `git clone`:

 ````bash
 git clone https://github.com/syslogic/agconnect-publishing-gradle-plugin.git ./buildSrc